-The Portus Field School will run for three weeks.
-The Field School begins on Sunday June 21st, with a welcome dinner for all participants, and the last working day is Friday July 10th.
+The Portus Field School will run for two weeks in 2018.
+The Field School begins on Sunday June 17th, with a welcome dinner for all participants, and the last working day is Friday June 29th.
 The normal working day is from 8:00AM to 6:00PM, with a coffee break and a lunch break.
 We will work five days a week, with Saturday and Sunday being days off.
-On most Saturdays field trips will be organized to sites and museums in the area, while Sundays will always be free time to use as you like: explore the area, go to Rome or the beach.
+On Saturday June 23rd a field trip will be organized to Ostia and/or other relevant sites and museums in the area.

-Before you arrive you will be invited to take part in an online forum, where you will be provided with necessary background information, including a field school handbook with brief introduction to the site, outlining our aims, results and methods, providing further practical information.
-The forum is also a place where all participants of the field school can discuss various aspects of the site, fieldwork, the set reading, learning outcome expectations, etc. This forum will remain open in the months prior to and following the field school.
-Furthermore, in January we will run the Portus MOOC again: Archaeology of Portus: Exploring the Lost Harbour of Ancient Rome, with another run scheduled to take place in the 6 weeks running up to the beginning of the field season.
+Before you arrive you will be provided with necessary background information, including a field school handbook with brief introduction to the site, outlining our aims, results and methods, providing further practical information.
+Furthermore, in February we will run the Portus MOOC again: Archaeology of Portus: Exploring the Lost Harbour of Ancient Rome.
 Taking part in the MOOC would give you a perfect introduction to the site and the work you can expect to do while there.